ratepay/magento2-module/README.md

 ````

 ## Changelog

+### Version 1.2.5 - Released 2021-04-19
+* Refactored capture-, refund- and cancel-mechanisms to use the mage-core way through the payment model instead of custom event triggers
+* Added possibility to transfer multiple tracking codes to Ratepay
+* Added possibility to use the tracking code form inside of the create invoice form to transfer tracking codes to Ratepay

 ### Version 1.2.4 - Released 2021-02-12
 * Fixed a problem with config scope not being used correctly in certain situations